Best Blue Light Glasses for Eye Strain 2026: 5 Amazon-Approved Options That Actually Work

 - Regular inspection - Check hinges, lenses, and coatings monthly for wear and proper alignment

-- Professional cleaning - Schedule annual professional cleaning for optimal lens clarity and coating effectiveness
+- Professional cleaning - Schedule annual professional cleaning for optimal lens clarity

 Common Mistakes When Buying Blue Light Glasses

-Avoid these common pitfalls when shopping for blue light glasses:
+Avoid these common pitfalls when shopping:

 - Ignoring filtration specifics - Look beyond marketing claims to actual blocking percentages and wavelength ranges